For some unknown reason to me the new battery is being drained?

 • 3 POSTS

 I have a 1996 Ranger with a consistent battery drain.
 I have ruled out both the battery (by replacing multiple batteries) and the alternator (by having tested).
 Here is what I have observed so far.
-When I place an ammeter in line with the neg battery terminal and neg battery post, with the doors all closed, and before the GEM shuts down, I am showing.23 amps.
-When the GEM shuts down after 40 minutes or so, the current reading goes down to.15 amps.
+When I place an ammeter in line with the neg battery terminal and neg battery post, with the doors all closed, and before the GEM shuts down, I am showing .23 amps.
+When the GEM shuts down after 40 minutes or so, the current reading goes down to .15 amps.
 Now I start pulling fuses.
 (I use a screwdriver to close the door latch so I can get at the fuse box with the door open.)
-When I come to the large fuse in the main fuse box under the hood labled FUEL SYSTEM / ANTI THEFT SYSTEM and pull it, the current reading goes down to.05 amps (which is considered normal by ford standards).
+When I come to the large fuse in the main fuse box under the hood labled FUEL SYSTEM / ANTI THEFT SYSTEM and pull it, the current reading goes down to .05 amps (which is considered normal by ford standards).
 I have read that there is a TSB from ford regarding fuel pump and ecm relays sticking and causing a batery drain, so I replaced these relays, with no luck.
 I can't hear the fuel pump running, nor does there seem to be any problems with my factory antitheft, although I have no idea where the module is to disconnect it.
-One thing I did notice is that my gas gauge stays put (energized?)
-With the ignition off.
+One thing i did notice is that my gas gauge stays put (energized?) with the ignition off.
 I have no idea what else to check.
 Someone please help before I pull out all of my hair.

-Monday, May 12th, 2025 AT 8:49 AM (Merged)
+May 12, 2025 at 8:49 AM (Merged)

 BLUELIGHTNIN6